broach1/scripts/README.md

 grid_sub.sh
 ----------
 Uses prun to submit a single job to Grid.
+(No longer useful, now that jobs are fast enough to run on LSF batch.)

 grid_sub_many.sh
 -----------
 Submits many jobs to Grid by looping over desired files and automatically naming the outDS.
-(Currently used to test modifications in the ratio of lead to LAr in the ECAL.)
+(No longer useful.)

 grid_test.sh
 -----------
 Actually runs the job on the Grid.
 It sources the stack, builds the code, and runs the single particle gun to generate events.
+(No longer useful.)

 change_ecal.sh
 -----------